 This is one of several Corn Salsa recipes I have developed, and is particularly delightful when sweet summer corn is in season and plentiful, and can be used fresh and raw.
 I am calling this dish affectionately but somewhat unconventionally corn salsa.
-We like to think of corn salsa and all salsas as hot and pungent, but this corn salsa is milder, and aims at starring textures rather than spices.
-All crunch, colorful and bright, this corn salsa will compliment roast chicken or meat beautifully.
+We like to think of all salsas as hot and pungent, but this one is milder, and aims at starring textures rather than spices.

 Jicama tends to err on the bland side when used by itself, but it contributes a great crunch and absorbs all the other good flavors it is paired with.

-Attention Salad Lovers: On salad days you can easily make a main course out of this corn salsa, by throwing in (choose one) chunks of cheese, tofu or diced cooked chicken, even chickpeas or beans if you want to make it vegetarian, and some shredded romaine, watercress or endive.
+On salad days you can easily make a main course out of this corn salsa, a nice Buddha bowl, by throwing in (choose one) chunks of cheese, tofu or diced cooked chicken, even chickpeas or beans if you want to make it vegetarian, and some shredded romaine, watercress or endive.

 The processor can be of great help to you in this corn salsa recipe if you watch the textures carefully, and get a chopped but not mushy texture.
 The results may not look as pristine as if you diced the vegetables by hand, but if you get busy with several other kitchen tasks at party time, the finished salsa made in the food processor will be quite acceptable.

 - 1 large fragrant apple, such as gala, fuji, pink lady or honeycrisp, unpeeled, diced small

 - 2 ribs celery, peeled, sliced very thin

 - Kernels of 2 ears of corn (out of season, settle for 1 cup frozen corn kernels, thawed)

 - 1/4 cup minced cilantro leaves (if you don't like cilantro, use parsley or dill)